Tours and workshops

 Transportation: Each participant is responsible for transportation to the Islands.
 I can offer advice and options for getting here.
 In French we say: les Iles c’est beau mais c’est loin.
 Happily it is more beautiful than far.
 Once here, we will be going to our various locations together in a 7 passenger Ford Flex.
 You may also have your own vehicle.

 Lodging: In partnership with Hotels Accent, you will have the choice of staying at the Chateau Madelinot or the Auberge Madeli.
 In both cases, we will be situated in the heart of the island of Cap-aux-Meules, close to all services.
 It is an ideal central staging area to go to our locations without losing any precious light.

-Meals: A continental breakfast is included at the hotel and I will also have a number of snacks and precious coffee in the field.
+Meals: A continental breakfast is included at the hotel and I will also have a number of snacks.
 As for lunch and dinner we will have a number of delicious options each day but are not included in the price of the package.
 I dislike the lack of variety in group meal situations and want to go beyond the meat or fish choice.
 And when taking photos, time becomes a strange concept and I don’t want to have to respect a set time for meals.

 RECOMMENDED CAMERA EQUIPMENT